-- Can be done while a full-time student.
+- Can be done while taking academic classes full-time.

-- CEP 3084 appears on your transcript for work terms.
+- CEP 3084 appears on your transcript for work terms; NO academic credit.

 - The Career and Professional Development Cooperative Education & Internship Program is an undergraduate program to incorporate real world work experience and learning into the student's college academic experience.

 - The program is a partnership among the undergraduate student, the employer and Virginia Tech, represented by Career and Professional Development and the academic departments.
 Each partner has responsibility to be honest and ethical.
 Each student represents not only himself or herself, but also her/his academic department and the university.
 Conduct and performance should be of the highest standards.

 - Co-ops and internships give students educationally-related work and learning experience that integrates theory learned in the classroom with practical application and skill development on the job, and contributes to the development of personal and professional maturity and ethics.

 - Co-ops and internships give employers the opportunity to assist in the student's development, supplement their workforce with emerging talent, and enhance their long-range recruiting efforts by evaluating students' potential for employment at graduation.

 Goals for students

 - Enhance students' educational experience with real-world career-related work experience.

 - Develop skills and knowledge applicable to their career fields.